 Stillman Prize for Excellence in Teaching

-The 2014 Stillman Prize is awarded to Andrew Morris, Associate Professor of History.
+The 2019-2020 Stillman Prize for Excellence in Teaching is awarded to Professor Scott Kirkton, Associate Professor of Biological Sciences.